gammapy/gamma-cat/input/schemas/lightcurve-format.md

 If any column contains the value `-1`, then it is not specified.

-Several lightcurves for a single source should be separeted by its reference following 'source_paper.ECSV.'
+Several lightcurves for a single source should be separated by its reference following 'source_paper.ECSV.'
 The paper should be given in ADS format, the source name may vary as the dicussion continues.